Customize Collection Email Campaigns to Enhance Your Cash Flow: Analyze and Drive Results

 Do your campaigns cover your entire customer base, or just a small fraction?
 Even your most high-touch customers can benefit from receiving a monthly statement or outreach from you and your team.
 See if there is a way that you can expand your campaign reach.

 Are you reaching out at the right time?
-Review your campaign steps and ensure that you have set up your campaign steps to match the lifecycle of the invoice.
+Review your collection email campaign steps and ensure that you have set up your campaign steps to match the lifecycle of the invoice.
 If your steps end after 30 days past due, think about how you want to approach a customer when invoices hit an older milestone.
 Updating your process to address those older invoices, may be the change you need to collect more.

 Are you reaching out too much?
 You’ve sent a friendly reminder 10 days before the invoice is due, you’ve sent a past due notice the day past the due date, and additional emails every week until the invoice has been paid.
 Whoa, that might be too much.
-For customers that are consistent payors (although always late), you might want to dial it back just a bit a bit.
+For customers that are consistent payers (although always late), you might want to dial it back just a bit a bit.
 No matter how many messages you send, they’re not going to pay faster.
 It’s time to investigate why they are consistently late and work with them to figure out the best payment schedule for both parties.

 Are you emailing when you should be calling?
 If you have customers that react quickly when you place a quick phone call to remind them to pay, remove them from your email campaign.
 Using Tesorio Automations, you can create tasks and reminders to pick up the phone and give that customer a call when an invoice reaches a certain age.

 Are you finding a lot of disputes or PO errors?
 This one is a bit harder to solve, but if you start tracking this information using Tesorio Tags, you can begin to see the trends.
 If you’re seeing the same problems consistently, it may be time to work on your internal processes to address these problems before the first invoice reaches your customer.